vedantkhadke713/vedantkhadke713/README.md

 ## About Me

-I'm a fourth-year student at Yeshwantrao Chavan College of Engineering (YCCE).
+I'm a final-year student at Yeshwantrao Chavan College of Engineering (YCCE).
 When I'm not hitting the books, you can find me playing chess or badminton.

 ## Skills